-Making a concise overview that accurately describes the delivery system of a business, product, or service
+Making a concise overview that accurately describes the delivery of a business, product, or service thanks to the Service Blueprint

 The Service Blueprint will help you make a concise overview that accurately describes the system of a business, product or service, and visualize the entire delivery process, listing all the activities performed by the different actors involved in each of its phases.
 It is a mapping tool that punctually analyzes and illustrates the operational steps of the process in a way that makes it understandable to all the people involved within it, so that they can deal with it objectively regardless of their individual role or point of view.